myoung8223/LAN-Media-Streaming/README.md

 time.
 On Linux the same hands-free behavior comes from running the receiver in your desktop session (via autostart), where it opens the fullscreen window on connect.

+### Finding the receiver

+The sender can reach a panel three ways, in order of convenience:

+1. **By name (default).** Type the receiver's name (e.g. `Rcvr-482`); panels announce it over UDP broadcast and the sender resolves the address for you.
+2. **By hostname (workaround).** If UDP discovery is blocked — some managed networks filter broadcast, or the sender and panel sit on different subnets — put the panel's hostname in the sender's **"Receiver IP or hostname"** field instead.
+A machine hostname or an mDNS `hostname.local` both work (the sending PC resolves it through normal DNS/mDNS), which also avoids hunting down a panel's DHCP-assigned IP.
+On a Linux panel, installing `avahi-daemon` gives it a dependable `hostname.local`.
+3. **By IP.** A literal IP address in the same field always works; pair it with a DHCP reservation for a fixed, network-independent address.

 ### Ports (local network only)